freebootin/freebootin-dot-com/site/index/README.md

 ## Entertainment

 ### Conspiracy Theories
-Conspiracy theories are some of the most entertaining fictions writing of the modern era.
+Conspiracy theories are some of the most entertaining fiction writing of the modern era.
 I don't believe any of these are true, just entertaining.

 - [Buildings are Sentient and Evil](/buildings-are-evil.html)
 - [The Mushroom Conspiracy](/mushroom-conspiracy.html)